eclipse-tractusx/managed-identity-wallet/README.md

     * to get stored Verifiable Credentials of the related BPN
     * to validate any Verifiable Credential
     * to validate any Verifiable Presentation
-6. Role `manage_app` used to change log level of application at runtime.
-Check Logging in application section for more details
+6. Role `manage_app` used to change the log level of the application at runtime.
+Check Logging in the application section for more details

 Additionally a Token mapper can be created under *Clients* &gt;